 At the beginning of Greek Orthodox Lent, Kathara Deftera or Clean Monday, I prepared several dishes and told you that I was going to post them during this period of lent.

 However, due to all the events and other things popping up I have delayed.
-Shall try and post the other recipes within the next few days.
+I shall try to post the other recipes within the next few days.

-For those who do not know how to clean an octopus, you may see instructions here.
-Just follow the cleaning instructions.
+For those who do not know how to clean an octopus, you can find a link at the end of the post.

 I have read that some people use a cork while cooking an octopus.
 I have never used one and the octopus becomes very tender without it.